ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/2-assumptions.md

 ## Estimates vs measurements: what models are we using?

-Fershad, from GWF, has spoken quite a bit about this difference in the past - his slides on [The Nuance of Quantifying Digital Carbon Emissions](https://www.thegreenwebfoundation.org/news/speaking-about-green-it-in-asia-green-io-conference-singapore-and-more/).

-It’s important to be aware of the kind of model you’re working with, as it will impact the results you see from the estimates it produces.
-Top down models, tend to look at entire systems and as such will more likely overestimate emissions.
+It’s important to be aware of the kind of model you’re working with, as it will impact estimates results.
+Top down models, tend to look at entire systems and as such are more likely to overestimate emissions.
 Bottom up models look to estimate smaller components of larger systems, and are likely to underestimate emissions.

 That is to say, all models have flaws and it is important to understand their flaws and limitations.
+We've done our best to keep this in mind throughout this project, and clearly state the known flaws and limitiations for any approaches we've used.

+Fershad, from GWF, has spoken quite a bit about this difference in the past - his slides on [The Nuance of Quantifying Digital Carbon Emissions](https://www.thegreenwebfoundation.org/news/speaking-about-green-it-in-asia-green-io-conference-singapore-and-more/).

 ### High-level estimates